etherscan-io/bitshares.foundation/worker.md

 Invoices are to be adressed to

-    Stichting The BitShares Blockchain Foundation
+    The BitShares Blockchain Foundation

-    Seminariehof 11
-    3768 EE Soest
-    The Netherlands
-    KVK-nummer 75854686
+Indication of the name is sufficient on the invoice.
 It is the desire of the Foundation to fullfill the terms set forth in the worker proposal.
 However, the BitShares Blockchain Foundation expects freelancers to understand that no legal agreements is being formed between the Foundation and the freelancer.
 The Foundation merely